KF59874/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Overview
-This analysis has been conducted to provide insight on staff who are retiring from Pwelett-Hackard.
+This analysis has been conducted to provide insight on staff who are retiring from Pewlett-Hackard.
 This analysis aided in creating a mentorship program to reduce the potential detrementous impact of having a large amount of employees who were born between January 1, 1952 and December 31, 1955, retire at the same time.
-A mentorship program for eligble employees who were born between January 1, 1965 and December 31, 1965, could help reduce the loss of employees.
+A mentorship program for eligble employees who were born between January 1, 1965 and December 31, 1965, could help reduce the impacts of losing a large amount of employees.

 ## Results
 The following results have been uncovered: